 2. Gouverneur Beach

 A perfect crescent of sand backed by dramatic cliffs, Gouverneur offers excellent swimming and natural beauty.
 The steep access road keeps crowds manageable.
-No shade, so bring an umbrella.

 3. Saline Beach